 Visiting Sizergh: What you need to know

-There are picnic tables available for your use.
-Please help us spend less on waste removal by taking your rubbish home with you.
+There are picnic tables available for your use in the car park and next to the orchard.
+Please just remember to take your rubbish home with you.

 There are nine designated parking bays for disabled visitors in the main car park.
 These are on a firm, tarmac surface and are closest to the garden entrance.

-A disabled toilet can be found next to the garden entrance.
+A disabled toilet can be found on the right hand side of the path leading down to the garden from the visitor centre.